corda/corda/docs/source/azure-vm-explore.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Now that your Azure environment is configured you can switch to the
-`Testnet web application <https://testnet.corda.network/platform>`_ and click "Copy" to get a one-time installation
+`Testnet dashboard <https://marketplace.r3.com/network/testnet/install-node>`_ and click "Copy" to get a one-time installation
 script.

-.. note:: If you have not already set up your account on Testnet, please visit https://testnet.corda.network and sign
+.. note:: If you have not already set up your account on Testnet, please visit https://marketplace.r3.com/network/testnet and sign
     up.

-.. note:: You can generate as many Testnet identites as you like by refreshing this page to generate a new one-time
+.. note:: You can generate as many Testnet identites as you like by clicking "Generate new node" to generate a new one-time
     link.

 .. image:: resources/testnet-platform.png